The dangers of 'fitspiration' on social media, encouraging eating disorders

 "They could range from excessive preoccupation with body image, weight or shape, and discrepancy between self-perception about your weight compared to others.
 Usually this would be the person thinking he/she is too big whereas others are shocked by how thin they are.

-"For example, some eating disorder patients misunderstand the Government's anti-obesity information.
+"For example, some eating disorder patients misunderstand the government's anti-obesity information.
 They take this information and reduce their intake further when they are already too thin.

-"In bulimia, the sign could be a constant urge to eat which usually becomes uncontrollable once the eating started.
+"In bulimia, the sign could be a constant urge to eat, which usually becomes uncontrollable once the eating started.
 This might be sporadic to start with, and then becomes a regular happening.
 A constant urge to exercise could also be the warning sign."

-Early treatment was vital, he said.
+Early treatment is vital, he said.

 Advice about treatment for eating disorders